marmelab/aor-simple-graphql-client/README.md

     includeMutations: null, // Either an array of mutations to include or a function which will be called with each mutation discovered through introspection
     excludeMutations: null, // Either an array of mutations to exclude or a function which will be called with each mutation discovered through introspection
     excludeFields: null, // Either an array of fields to exclude or a function which will be called with each field discovered through introspection on a specific object (more details below)
+    ignoreSubObjects: true, // If true, introspection will ignore sub objects AND sub resources from the returned fields (more details below)
+    ignoreSubResources: true, // If true and ignoreSubObjects is false, introspection will ignore sub resources from the returned fields (more details below)

     // This contains templates for defining the queries and mutations names which will also be used as the operations names
     templates: {